 Where is Bermuda?

-Bermuda is a North American country covering 54.00 km2.
-This makes it the15 smallest region in the world and about one-third the size of Washington, DC.
+Bermuda is a North American country covering 54.00 km2. and about one-third the size of Washington, DC.
 Its geographic coordinates are 32 20 N, 64 45 W and Hamilton is the capital city.

 The islands making up Bermuda are named for Juan de Bermudez, and early Spanish sea captain.